How to Become a Nuclear Med Tech

 Written by Ann Real, BSN, RN Content Writer, IntelyCare

-A nuclear medicine technologist, also known as a nuclear med tech, is a healthcare professional who specializes in preparing and administering radioactive drugs to diagnose and treat diseases.
+Looking for a career that teaches you how to use cutting-edge science to treat patients?
+You might want to learn how to become a nuclear med tech, which is short for nuclear medicine technologist.
+This healthcare professional specializes in preparing and administering radioactive drugs to diagnose and treat diseases.
 They typically work with high-tech imaging equipment, like PET scanners and gamma cameras, collaborating with interventional radiology nurses and other members of the nuclear medicine team.

-Ready for a career that blends cutting-edge technology, medical science, and the opportunity to make a difference?
-Here’s all you need to know about becoming a nuclear medicine technologist, including education, job duties, and salary details.
+Ready for a career that blends the latest technology, medical science, and the opportunity to make a difference?
+Here’s all you need to know about how to become a nuclear med tech, including education, job duties, and salary details.

 Nuclear Med Tech: Career Snapshot